totvslabs/pyCarol/README.md

 ```

-If `overwrite = True` it will oberwrite DMs/connectores with the same name. `copy_mapping = True` will create the mappings
+If `overwrite = True` it will overwrite DMs/connectors with the same name. `copy_mapping = True` will create the mappings
 for each staging table.
 It is possible to copy only a selected number of DMs from a tenant using:
   ```python